AP source: Royals agree with RHP Greinke on deal for 2023

-KANSAS CITY, Mo.
-(AP) The Royals and Zach Greinke have agreed to a contract for the coming season, a person familiar with the deal told The Associated Press on Monday, making it nine seasons over two stints in Kansas City for the six-time All-Star pitcher.
+KANSAS CITY, Mo. — The Royals and Zach Greinke agreed to a contract for the coming season, a person familiar with the deal told The Associated Press, making it nine seasons over two stints in Kansas City for the six-time All-Star pitcher.

 The person spoke to the AP on condition of anonymity because the 39-year-old Greinke still needed to pass a physical.